ansible-collections/community.kubernetes/README.md

 # ansible-kubernetes-modules

-Provides access to the latest pre-release K8s modules.
+Provides access to the latest release of the K8s modules.

 Include this role in a playbook, and any other plays, roles, and includes will have access to the modules.